rizinorg/cutter/docs/source/contributing/plugins/getting-started.rst

-Getting started with Python Plugins
+Getting Started with Python Plugins
 ===================================

 This article provides a step-by-step guide on how to write a simple Python plugin for Cutter.